Stellar Collisions and Blue Straggler Stars in Dense Globular Clusters: Time since formation for the blue straggler stars

+Despite these caveats, it is important to study the distributions of $t_{\rm{age}}$ for our model BSSs since they provide us with useful upper limits.
+The typical distributions of $t_{\rm{age}}$ are also interesting in light of the current understanding that most GGCs (those observationally categorized as non-core-collapsed) are still contracting \citep[e.g.,][]{2013MNRAS.429.2881C}.
+As a result, relevant global cluster properties such as $\rho_c$, $r_c$, and $r_h$ have not attained steady-state values typical of core-collapsed, ``binary-burning'' clusters \citep{2013MNRAS.429.2881C}.
+Hence, for these contracting clusters it is not sufficient to know the present-day observed cluster properties to fully understand the formation efficiency of BSSs.
+Instead, the past dynamical history over at least the last $\sim t_{\rm{age}}$ should be taken into account.
+Of course the results (based on the simple full mixing assumption) presented here can also be directly compared with future results from simulations incorporating more sophisticated rejuvenation treatments when they become available.

+Figure\ \ref{plot:example_age} shows examples of the distributions of $\tage$ for two of our models.
+These models are chosen such that at least $21$ BSSs are created (to ensure enough statistics) and the relative contributions from collisional channels $f_{\rm{coll}}$ have extreme values 0.5 ({\tt run60}), and 1 ({\tt run17}; Table\ \ref{tab:runlist}).
+The central densities differ by a little over an order of magnitude.

-Figure\ \ref{plot:example_age} shows examples of the distributions of $\tage$ in our models differing by almost two orders of magnitude in their $\rho_c$ values.
-The BSSs in the high-density model are typically younger compared to those in the low-density model.
+The BSSs in the high-$f_{\rm{coll}}$ (hence high-$\rho_c$) model are typically younger compared to those in the low-$f_{\rm{coll}}$ model.
 The broadly peaked distributions seen here are qualitatively similar in all our models.
 However, the exact positions of these peaks depend on the cluster properties.
-For the low-density model the bulk of the BSS population have ages between about $\tage \approx 0$ -- $5\,\rm{Gyr}$.
+For the low-density model the bulk of the BSSs have ages between $\tage \approx 0$ and $7\,\rm{Gyr}$.
+In contrast, the BSSs in the high-density model typically have $\tage$ between $0$ and $3\,\gyr$.
 This is consistent with previous results suggested for the observed BSS population in 47 Tuc \citep{2000ApJ...535..298S}.
-In contrast, the BSSs in the high-density model typically have $\tage$ between $0$--$3\,\gyr$.
-In each case there is a long tail in the $\tage$ distribution extending to about $6\,\gyr$.
-Half of all BSSs in the low-density model is contained within an age of $2\,\gyr$, whereas, for the high-density model this value is $0.9\,\gyr$.
+Half of all BSSs in the low-density model is contained within an age of $\approx3\,\gyr$, whereas, for the high-density model this value is $\approx0.9\,\gyr$.